JetBrains/lincheck/docs/topics/introduction.md

 [//]: # (title: Write your first test with Lincheck)

-This tutorial demonstrates how to set up the Lincheck framework and use its basic API.
+This tutorial demonstrates how to write your first Lincheck test, set up the Lincheck framework, and use its basic API.
-You will create a new IntelliJ IDEA project with an incorrect concurrent counter implementation and write your first Lincheck test for it, finding and analyzing the bug afterward.
+You will create a new IntelliJ IDEA project with an incorrect concurrent counter implementation and write a test for it, finding and analyzing the bug afterward.

 ## Create a project

 1. Open an existing Kotlin project in IntelliJ IDEA or [create a new one](https://kotlinlang.org/docs/jvm-get-started.html).
+When creating a project, use the Gradle build system.
 2. In the `src/main/kotlin` directory, open the `main.kt` file.
 3. Replace the code in `main.kt` with the following counter implementation:

     ```kotlin